Last Updated: March 29, 2021

 24. Putting a video on a landing page can potentially increase conversion rates by 80%.

-Videos make people stay longer on your site, and they help them understand your message and brand better.
-Videos on your landing page also create a sense of trust, especially when the video includes visuals of the company and its employees.
+One of the most remarkable video marketing facts every marketer must keep in mind is that videos make people stay longer on your site, and they help them understand your message and brand better.
+Videos also create a sense of trust, especially when the video includes the company’s visuals and its employees.

-For both desktop and mobile, the video browsing stats show that videos increase search traffic on a website at the impressive rate of 157%.
-This is because search engines prioritize videos when releasing search results.
+For both desktop and mobile, the video browsing stats show that videos tremendously increase search traffic on a website.
+They will account for 82% of all internet traffic next year.
+It’s because search engines prioritize videos when releasing search results.

 26. 85% of Facebook videos are viewed with the sound off, but 60% of Instagram Stories are viewed with the sound on.

 These Facebook video stats reveal that you must display all the important information on the screen when creating Facebook videos.
 If information is shared via audio only, most of your audience will miss it.
 Meanwhile, for Instagram, important information can be passed on with audio since there’s a greater likelihood of the viewer hearing it.
 After all, videos on Instagram are twice as more likely to see engagement than photos.

 27. 65% of viewers skip online video ads once the video allows it.

 Video advertising stats show it’s vital that ads in this format get straight to the point.
 Many people skip online video ads the first chance they get, so it’s necessary to grab their attention as quickly as possible.
 The video should be creative, entertaining, and engaging enough to make the viewer stay and watch the entire ad.

 28. 71% of people watch more videos online than they did just a year ago.